 We base our courses in the heart of the Lake District fells and aim to spend as much time as possible in the mountains rather than in a classroom.

-Our courses are very practically based with an emphasis on learning through experience and doing.
+Our courses are very practically based with an emphasis on learning through experience and consolidating skills acquired.

-All our staff are highly qualified (MIC or MIA) and have many years’ experience of running ML courses as well as working with a wide variety of groups, clients and young people in the outdoors.
+All our staff are highly qualified (Winter Mountaineering and Climbing Instructors or Mountaineering and Climbing Instructors ) and have many years’ experience of running Mountain Leader courses as well as working with a wide variety of groups, clients and young people in the outdoors.

-The course will cover the Mountain Leader training course syllabus of the Mountain Training scheme, and is a Mountain Training recognised and approved.
+The course will cover the Mountain Leader training course syllabus of the Mountain Training scheme and is a Mountain Training recognized and approved.

 There will be practical, discussion-based or lecture sessions on the first two evenings.

 The courses will start at 9.00 a.m on the first day and finish at tea time (around 4 pm) on the last day.

 We do have a friendly dog on our courses called “fly”, if you do not like dog’s please let us know and we won’t bring him along.